On the trail near the top, I met Jim Jandreau, a Lower Brule Lakota who manages Bear Butte State Park.

 "Oh, Woooster, you have to know what a blog is by now"

 Two years later, Bill Harlan came to me with an offer to join him and Denise in an online venture for the Journal called a web log, or blog.
-The idea was to raise points and issues and questions about the 2004 campaign, featuring U.S. Senate Democratic leader Tom Daschle and Republican challenger John Thune, then engage blog
+The idea was to raise points and issues and questions about the 2004 campaign, featuring U.S. Senate Democratic leader Tom Daschle and Republican challenger John Thune, then engage blog readers in conversations online.

 He wanted to call the thing Mount Blogmore.